castironbeard/Wednesday-game/docs/Session Notes/Session Notes - 26.md

 	Statue is heavily vandalized by orcs, rubble around it - behind it we find a small finger groove, reveals a small alcove, an object wrapped in burlap, slightly curved dagger, pristine, very sharp
 	Door to the NE, alcove to the SE

 Alcove - clearly someone has been camping here.
-Find a runestone, carved to look like a dwarven face, tucked into the back of the room surrounded by rubble.
+Find a runestone, carved to look like a dwarven face, tucked into the back of the room surrounded by rubble. #runestone

 Listen at the northern door - hear nothing
 Open the door to an empty chamber